 James McAnally is an artist, curator and critic whose work seeks to create a space of expanded authorship and exchange, considering the role of the artist within a broader landscape of production, conception, and consumption.
 He is a founder, Co-Director, and Curator of The Luminary, an incubator for new ideas in the arts based in St. Louis, MO.
 In his artistic practice, he works as a part of the collaborative US English.
 He has lectured widely at venues such as Chatham University, (e)merge art fair, Washington University in St. Louis, the Pulitzer Foundation for the Arts, University of Missouri – Columbia and, most recently, served as a Visual Arts panelist for the National Endowment for the Arts.

-Sofia Leiby and Jason Lazarus are the founders and directors of Chicago Artist Writers, an online platform that asks artists and cultural producers to write traditional and experimental criticism serving under-represented arts programming in Chicago.
+In CHICAGO: Sofia Leiby and Jason Lazarus are the founders and directors of Chicago Artist Writers, an online platform that asks artists and cultural producers to write traditional and experimental criticism serving under-represented arts programming in Chicago.
 By facilitating workshops hosted by critical writing professionals and utilizing an open submission/peer editing process for writing criticism, they encourage artist-writers (often at the beginning of their careers) to grow in terms of their personal art practice and their ability to read and energize the cultural field around them.

-Ortega y Gasset Projects (O y G) was launched in May 2013 as a gallery and curated project space in the Bushwick/Ridgewood neighborhoods of Brooklyn and Queens.
+In BROOKLYN: Ortega y Gasset Projects (O y G) was launched in May 2013 as a gallery and curated project space in the Bushwick/Ridgewood neighborhoods of Brooklyn and Queens.
 Formed by artists living in California, Illinois, Ohio, Tennessee, Maryland, Pennsylvania, and New York, O y G operates as a cross-country collective and an incubator for dialog and artistic exchange.